Burwash Parish Council is the first tier of local government and closest to the community it serves.

 Down Meadow Committee

 This Committee was set up to deal with the decisions surrounding the land at Down Meadow.
+Down Meadow is a wild field gifted to the Parish Council in Burwash Common some 15 years ago.

 A Working Party is a more informal group made up of both Councillors and public members.
 These are set up to focus on a particular project or area that affects the community and means public can get more involved at root level.
 They are also a good way for public to get a taste of some of the work councillors do prior to becoming a councillor themselves should they wish to get more involved.

-Burwash Parish Council has 5 Working Parties.
+Burwash Parish Council currently has 4 Working Parties.

-Environment & Maintenance Working Party
+Environment & Maintenance Working Party – meeting bi-monthly virtually.

-Traffic and Transport Working Party
+Traffic and Transport Working Party – meeting monthly virtually.